 Sport Memory Techniques

-Sport memory involves learning and retaining sport skills.
-Skill learning techniques can accelerate the acquisition process.
+Memory is the ability to store and recall information.
+Sport memory involves learning and retaining physical skills.
+Sound instructional and coaching techniques can accelerate the memory and retention process.

-Principles for learning motor skills are based in psychology and applied to movements used in sports.
+Principles for learning motor skills are based in psychology and applied to movements used in performance.
 The following techniques can facilitate sport skill memory and retention:

 1. Help athletes learn skills correctly the first time.
 Initial learning is most impressionable.
 Coaches should monitor and guide athletes as much as possible in the early stages of learning.
-A skill learned incorrectly is often difficult to re-pattern.
+A skill learned incorrectly is often difficult to re-pattern after neurological pathways are established.
+The more engrained the motor program becomes, the more difficult it is to change.

 2. Teach skill rhythms first, then refine the movements.
 Athletes can learn and recall rhythmic movements more quickly than isolated movements, just as rhymes are more readily remembered in verbal learning.